aumartinez/bootstrap-extended-components/README.md

 </h2>
 ```

+#### More animtion options

+Since the window listener will trigger the "scroll" event on each element with the corresponding attribute and add an "active" class to the element.
+Any new keyframes animation could be added to them for example:

+- Move from left to right
+- Move from right to left
+- Fade in from left to right
+- Fade in from right to left
+- Scale in
+- Scale out
+- Shake it

+... and so on, the sky is the limit.

 ### Counting numbers

 To apply a counting animation to a number that requires the user attention/focus just add the attribute <code>data-animate="counter"</code> to the element, and the class "ani-counter" to the class list.
 The animation will be triggered on the "scroll" event.